disneystreaming/smithy4s/modules/docs/resources/markdown/01-overview/03-installation.md

 import $ivy`com.disneystreaming.smithy4s::smithy4s-mill-codegen-plugin_mill0.12:@VERSION@`
 ```

-By default, the `mill` plugin will look for Smithy files under the `$MY_MODULE/smithy` directory.
+By default, the plugin will look for Smithy files under the `$MY_MODULE/smithy` directory.
 The generated code ends up in `out/$MY_MODULE/smithy4sOutputDir.dest/scala/`, again, by default.
-Code generation happens automatically when you before you `compile` the module.
+Code generation happens automatically before you `compile` the module.
 The paths are configurable via the `smithy4sInputDirs` and `smithy4sOutputDir` tasks.

 For example, here we'll read Smithy files from `smithy_input` and write to `smithy_output`.